HideezGroup/HES/LINUX.md

 After these steps, your server should be up and running.
 Go to the https://<Name_Of_Domain> in the browser and verify if the site is available.
 Note: for a self-signed certificate, it should be a warning that your connection isn't private.
 Press Advanced/Proceed to ignore the warning.

+Setup is complete.
+The server should be accessible in a browser at the address `https://<Name_Of_Domain>`

 ## Updating HES